 Tattersalls introduces the Tattersalls Breeze Up Sale.

-Michael Watt is succeeded as Chairman of Tattersalls by Edmond Mahony but remains on the Board until his retirement in 1996, after 50 years with the company.
+Michael Watt is succeeded as Chairman of Tattersalls by Edmond Mahony but remains on the Board until his retirement in 1996.

 A colt by Sadler’s Wells out of Darara sells for 3,400,000 guineas, a European record for a yearling.